 ^ Back to top

 A group exists for adults on the Autism Spectrum in a non-threatening environment.
-This non-clinical group meets for adults to discuss and find friendship every second and fourth Saturday of the month at the Toowong Uniting Church.
+This non-clinical group meets twice a month for adults to discuss and find friendships.
 Click here or phone Garry Burge on 0431 444 512.

 ^ Back to top